Lost Themes Remixed

 Lost Themes Remixed is a remix album of songs from the album Lost Themes (2015) by the American film director and composer John Carpenter.
 It was released on October 16, 2015, through Sacred Bones Records.

 Track listing

+Legacy

+Lost Themes: 10th Anniversary Expanded Edition, an expanded edition of the original album, will be released on May 9, 2025, via Sacred Bones Records, and will feature two previously unreleased songs: "Cruisin' with Mr. Scratch" and "Dominator".